Chernyakhovsk: Late modern period

 During the Napoleonic Wars, French troops passed through the town in 1806, 1807, 1811 and 1813.
 In 1818, after the Napoleonic Wars, the town became the seat of Insterburg District within the Gumbinnen Region.
 Michael Andreas Barclay de Tolly died at Insterburg in 1818 on his way from his Livonian manor to Germany, where he wanted to renew his health.
 Following the unsuccessful November Uprising, Polish insurgents were interned in the town in 1832.
-In 1863, a Polish secret organization was founded and operated in Insterburg, which was involved in arms trafficking to the Russian Partition of Poland during the January Uprising.
+In 1863, a Polish secret organization was founded and operated in Insterburg.
+It was involved in arms trafficking to the Russian Partition of Poland during the January Uprising, transporting endangered insurgents to the west and relaying information about the uprising to the west.
 Since May 1864, the leader of the organization was Józef Racewicz.
+The organization existed until December 1864, when it was crushed by the Prussian authorities as the last such organization in East Prussia.
+In April 1865, Józef Racewicz and 10 associates were put on trial in the city and ultimately acquitted.
+Despite the acquittal, the local Landrat wanted to hand the defendants over to the Russian authorities, so the local residents helped them escape arrest.